Eddie Murphy On 40 Years of Stand Up: “I’m Curious About Doing It Again”

 And yes, Murphy had a hit record too.
 His 1985 musical debut, How Could It Be, reached #26 on the Billboard 200.
 Although Aquil Fudge produced most of the album, it did have one Rick James-produced track in “Party All the Time.”
 The song was quite a hit; it even spent three weeks at the #2 spot on the Billboard Hot 100 behind topper Lionel Richie’s “Say You, Say Me.”

 When MTV wanted Murphy to host the Video Music Awards that year, Murphy joked that he’d do it only if the channel would air his video.
 To Murphy’s surprise—he didn’t even have a video—MTV agreed.
 Murphy and James quickly threw together a video for the song (see below):

-For the most part, Murphy grew up living with his mother, Lillian, stepfather Vernon Lynch and older brother Charlie.
-His father, Charles, had died when he was young, killed by a girlfriend.
+His biological father, Charles, had died when he was young, killed by a girlfriend.
 When asked how that impacted his psyche, Murphy shrugs.

 “I’ll tell you this, my mother and father broke up when I was 3,” he says.
 “My mother is with my stepdad when I’m 4 1/2 and 5 years old.
 My stepdad is the real deal.”

 Lynch, who worked at an ice cream plant, tried to keep the boys in line.
 One brother stayed on the line, the other brother crossed it.